Majesco Motors

 Bore and stroke of the Mite were 0.375 in.
 (9.52 mm) and 0.4062 in.
 (10.32 mm) respectively for a displacement of 0.735cc (0.045 cuin.).
 As far as I’m presently aware, it was the first engine of this displacement to appear on the British market, presaging the later appearances of such models as the Mills .75, the 0.79 cc Wilsco 79, the Allbon Merlin 0.76 cc, the FROG 80 and the 0.81 cc E.D.
 Pep.
 The little Mite weighed in at 2 ounces exactly (56 gm) all complete as illustrated.
 Selling price was £3 19s 6d (£3.97).
 Dream on, present day collectors ...........I’m not clear as to whether or not the Mite was offered in kit form like its companions in the range, but it is certainly possible.

 The Mite was built around a cleanly die-cast crankcase featuring a plain bearing cast in unit.
 Unlike the other models in the Majesco range, the engine was arranged strictly for radial mounting.
 A cast iron piston was used together with a steel cylinder.
 The con-rod was made of aluminium alloy.
 The engine employed crankshaft front rotary valve (FRV) induction with an unusual side-mounted venturi and fuel tank.
 Another unusual feature was the method of compression adjustment, which involved rotation of the entire screw-on cooling jacket using a lever mounted in a spigot at the top of the jacket.
 This mirrored the approach used by E.D. in their Mk.
-II diesel, although the Majesco arrangement with built-in lever was far more convenient than E.D.’s “penny slot”.
+II diesel, although the Majesco arrangement with built-in lever was far more convenient (and cheaper!) than E.D.’s “penny slot”.

 The venturi bore was parallel throughout, having an unusually narrow diameter of 0.094 in. which was carried through to the actual induction port in the side of the main bearing.
 The induction port in the crankshaft was of similar size to the venturi bore, giving an extremely restrictive induction period of only 107 degrees.
 The needle valve was of the surface jet type as used in other Majesco designs.
 A brass split thimble was used to retain the needle setting.
 The entire fuel system screwed into an internally-threaded boss at the side of the main bearing housing.